Timuchen/ton-solidity-language-server/README.md

 [![Version](https://vsmarketplacebadge.apphb.com/version/Timuchen.ton-solidity-language-server-bundle.svg)](https://marketplace.visualstudio.com/items?itemName=Timuchen.ton-solidity-language-server-bundle) [![Downloads](https://vsmarketplacebadge.apphb.com/downloads/Timuchen.ton-solidity-language-server-bundle.svg)](https://marketplace.visualstudio.com/items?itemName=Timuchen.ton-solidity-language-server-bundle) [![Installs](https://vsmarketplacebadge.apphb.com/installs/Timuchen.ton-solidity-language-server-bundle.svg)](https://marketplace.visualstudio.com/items?itemName=Timuchen.ton-solidity-language-server-bundle) [![Rating](https://vsmarketplacebadge.apphb.com/rating-star/Timuchen.ton-solidity-language-server-bundle.svg)](https://marketplace.visualstudio.com/items?itemName=Timuchen.ton-solidity-language-server-bundle#review-details)

-The language server will start working immediately after installing the [application](https://marketplace.visualstudio.com/items?itemName=Timuchen.ton-solidity-language-server-bundle&ssr=false#overview).
+The language server will start working immediately after installing the [application](https://marketplace.visualstudio.com/items?itemName=Timuchen.ton-solidity-language-server-bundle&ssr=false#overview) VSCode.

+But it can be installed for any IDE that supports Language Server Protocol (LSP) technology.

+Most likely, your favorite IDE has already enlisted the support of this protocol.
+You can read about how to install LSP extensions for a specific IDE in its documentation.

+You can share the guide with the community by sending it to us.
+Below, in the description, we will publish such instructions.

 Solidity is the language used in Free TON to create smart contracts, this extension provides: